 What Are Dental Crowns?

-A dental crown is a tooth-shaped cap that fits over the old or damaged tooth (after it is stabilized).
+A dental crown is a tooth-shaped cap that fits over an old or damaged tooth (after it is stabilized).
 Crowns restore the natural feel of your teeth and make your smile look healthy again.
-We make most of our dental crowns out of advanced ceramics, but we can also offer other materials.
-We make some with stainless steel (usually for children’s baby teeth), other metals (like gold), or even porcelain fused with metal.
+We make most of our dental crowns out of advanced ceramics, but we do offer other materials as well.
+Some are produced from stainless steel (usually for children’s baby teeth), other metals (like gold) or, in certain cases, even porcelain fused with metal.
 When you come in for your consultation, your dentist will discuss your needs and help you decide which type of dental crown is right for you.
-These will depend on various factors, including the strength needed for your new tooth.
+This decision will ultimately depend on various factors, including the strength needed for your new tooth.

 What Are Dental Bridges?

 A dental bridge is a replacement tooth supported by your natural teeth.
-Before dental implants, these were made in many different configurations.
-Today, most dental bridges are one replacement tooth supported by two dental crowns over teeth on either side of the missing tooth.
-If you want to replace more than one tooth or don’t have strong supporting teeth on both sides, a dental implant might be a better tooth replacement option.
+Before dental implants, these came in a variety of different configurations.
+Today, most dental bridges are one replacement tooth supported by two dental crowns on either side of the missing tooth.
+If you’re looking to replace more than one tooth, or don’t have strong supporting teeth on both sides, a dental implant might be a better tooth replacement option.

 What Are the Benefits of a Dental Crown?

-Dental crowns are very durable and strong and can last for many years.
-They are usually made of porcelain or porcelain bonded to gold, providing:
+Dental crowns are both strong and durable, often lasting for many years.
+Usually made of porcelain or porcelain bonded to gold, they provide: